perses/website/README.md

 ## Instructions

-On the machine, just pull this repository and run `nohup podman-compose up &`
+On the machine, just pull this repository and run `podman-compose up demo -d`

-`nohup` will keep the instance alive after killing the ssh session.